trender2.png

 2. Give users control, and flexible viewing. ie; quickly type in a name to navigate to each prospect.

-👉 Don’t make me work to find what i need
+Don’t make me work… to find what i need

-The number one complaint from users, and biggest usability issue was the left menu which contains names of people and companies (i.e. channels).
 Users had to scroll often through large lists to find an exact name and that led to frustration.
 Grrrrr 😡

 Menu Issues: